 Overall, I find that while gear manufacturers and specific models may come and go, the general types of gear tends to stay the same.

-A surplus nylon poncho (EBay affiliate link) from the local Army-Navy store may be heavier and come in cammo, but is functionally no different from the cuben fiber poncho sold by the cottage gear makers.
+A surplus nylon poncho (eBay affiliate link) from the local Army-Navy store may be more substantial and come in camo, but is functionally no different from the DCF (cuben fiber) poncho sold by the cottage gear makers.

 With no further ado, here is what I consider the basic categories of hard shell type gear.

 Wind jacket and wind pants